 LASEK Laser Eye Surgery

-If you have a high prescription, thin corneas or take part in active contact sports, you may be more suitable for LASEK laser eye, as an alternative to LASIK laser treatment.
-This is due to the method used to remove the epithelium (the outer surface of your eye) before applying the laser, which differs significantly between LASIK and LASEK laser eye surgery.
+If you have a high prescription, thin corneas or take part in active contact sports, you may be more suitable for LASEK laser eye surgery, as an alternative to LASIK laser treatment.
+This is due to the method used to remove the epithelium (the outer surface of your eye) before applying the laser, which differs significantly from LASIK laser eye surgery.

 What is LASEK eye surgery?